Chimney Breast Removal Cost

 Removing a chimney breast is an extensive and challenging job that requires a lot of work.
 External chimney stack removal is typically completed outside of the home and, therefore, will not cause any damage to the internal decorations.

-Removing the internal chimney breast, however, will create a lot of mess.
-A lot of dust and debris will fly away during the process, and so the room should be protected accordingly.
+Removing the internal chimney breast will, however, create a lot of mess.
+A lot of dust and debris will fly away during the process, so the room should be protected accordingly.

 Also remember that any plumbing, gas, and electrical services that link up to the chimney breast should be isolated and altered before the job can begin.